SarahTek/reading-notes/code-401/class-18.md

 2. What are some key features of Dynamoose?

+- Type safety
+- High level API
+- Easy to use syntax
+- DynamoDB Single Table Design Support
 - Ability to transform data before saving or retrieving items
+- Strict data modeling (validation, required attributes, and more)
+- Support for DynamoDB Transactions
+- Powerful Conditional/Filtering Support
 - Callback & Promise support
 - AWS Multi-region support
-- Strict data modeling (validation, required attributes, and more)

 ## Resources